josh-works/josh-works.github.io/_posts/2024-05-12-tongue-tie.md

 - sometimes sounding like I'm choking in my sleep (I don't remember these episodes the next day)
 - obviously limited tongue mobility

-Buuuut...
+BuuUUuut...
 I also "seemed fine".
 I can eat, I can talk, I sleep, blah blah blah...

 I spent time in Thailand and Indonesia and thought about getting the procedure done there, but thankfully my sister convinced me to consider myofunctional therapy before just getting the release done.